Jesus’

 “…the literal translation of the verse must read “the kingdom of God has drawn near in the sense that the act of drawing near is now over and done with and the kingdom is now in a state of having drawn near.
 But does this unwieldy paraphrase mean that the kingdom is now here or simply that it has drawn so close and become so imminent that it is “at the door” – or, to use another image, that it is like a train just about to pull into the station, i.e., “the train is here” (a favorite, if curious, metaphor among modern commentators)?

-Obviously, it is very difficult to draw a fine line here because of the very nature of this spatial and temporal metaphor… It is not surprising, therefore, that proponents of both realized and future eschatology can find these texts to support their interpretation of 'Ηγγικεν.(p.433)
+Obviously, it is very difficult to draw a fine line here because of the very nature of this spatial and temporal metaphor… It is not surprising, therefore, that proponents of both realized and future eschatology can find these texts to support their interpretation of 'Ηγγικεν.”(p.433)

 The question one might ask here is “How close is ηγγίκεν ?

-In the Gospel of Luke, which already had as one source Mark, we see a reitteration of the curiosity concerning the kingdom of God.
+Luke, which already had as one source Mark, we see a reitteration of the

-“ and being questioned by the Pharisees about when the
+“ and being questioned by the Pharisees

 kingdom of God is coming, (Jesus) answered them and said,